 - Put dough in an oiled bowl, cover, set aside

 How to Make Mushroom Filling

 - Over medium heat, heat 1 tablespoon of neutral oil in large saute pan until shimmering, add mushrooms with about 1/2 teaspoon of salt.
 Cover and cook until mushrooms have reduced in size and released moisture, stirring occasionally, about 5 minutes

-- Reduce heat to medium-low, add garlic, coriander, thyme or kondari, and chilli.
-Cook, stirring frequently, until mushrooms further reduce and flavours meld, about 5 - 10 more minutes
+- Reduce heat to medium-low, add garlic, coriander, thyme or savory, and chilli.
+Cook, stirring frequently, until mushrooms further reduce and flavours meld, a couple more minutes

 - Turn off heat, stir in fresh cilantro and transfer to a small bowl, set aside